Grand Central – Things to See

 This video has a person walking at the lowest level in the windows, and you can see them walk from left to right in it.

-The Ceiling is Painted Backwards
+2. The Ceiling is Painted Backwards

-It is easy to tell the commuters from the tourists in Grand Central based on where they are looking – commuters are focused on the schedules, while tourists (such as me) are at usually transfixed by the sight of the ceiling, which has 12 constellations with 2500 stars painted on it.
+It is easy to tell the commuters from the tourists in Grand Central based on where they are looking – commuters are focused on the schedules, while tourists are usually transfixed by the sight of the ceiling, which has 12 constellations with 2500 stars painted on it.
 A little known fact is that the ceiling is painted backwards, which Cornelius Vanderbilt, as the original founder, claimed was so the zodiac could be viewed from a divine perspective rather than a human one.

-Dirty Brick in the Grand Central Ceiling
+3. Dirty Brick in the Grand Central Ceiling

 If you look closely at the area near the Cancer – Crab – in the ceiling, which is at the bottom left section in the picture above, there is a dirty brick which was left as is to show how dirty the ceiling was before it was cleaned in the 1990s.
 This ‘dirt’ was 70% caused by nicotine and tar from the time that smoking was allowed indoors!!

-Clock on the Information Booth
+4. Clock on the Grand Central Information Booth

 The clock on the information booth is made of opal. and is estimated to be worth $20 million!!!

-Hidden Stairwell in the Information Booth
+5. Hidden Stairwell in the Information Booth

 While we’re on the information booth, I was fascinated to learn that the pillar inside the information booth is actually a staircase that employees use to go to the lower level of Grand Central!
 In the picture on the left below, you can see what it usually looks like all the time, and on the right is the one time I actually saw it open in all the times I have visited Grand Central.

-Grand Central Whispering Gallery
+6. Grand Central Whispering Gallery

 The low arches as you head to the lower level at Grand Central actually have a Whispering Gallery, where you can whisper something in one corner, which can be heard by someone at the opposite corner.
 It really is fun to do this, and yes I am speaking from experience.

-Exposed Light Bulbs
+7. Exposed Light Bulbs

 I had never noticed this till I heard about it, and it is all I see now that I am in the know – every single light bulb in Grand Central is bare and exposed!
 The Vanderbilts as the founders of Grand Central wanted to show off this new invention called electricity when Grand Central was built.

-Tiffany Clock
+8. Tiffany Clock

 Outside Grand Central is a Tiffany Clock that is the largest Tiffany Glass in the world with a diameter of fourteen feet, and is adorned with the Greek Gods Mercury for speed, Hercules for strength, and Minerva for intellect.

-Mural in the Graybar Passage
+9. Mural in the Graybar Passage

 The Graybar Passage in Grand Central has a fantastic mural by Edward Trumbull with a depiction of trains and skyscrapers.
 Trumbull is well known in New York for his mural in the Chrysler Building lobby, and here’s another one that most people don’t even know exists in plain sight if you know where to look for it.

-Rats at the Graybar Passage Entrance
+10. Rats at the Graybar Passage Entrance

 Speaking of the Graybar Passage, one of the interesting features at its entrance on Lexington Avenue is rat sculptures on the cables outside made to look like they are trying to get in, and are thwarted by conical structures at the top.
 I understand these are designed to resemble mooring lines of a ship, though at the very top the design looks like heads of rats that did manage to get in after all.

-Mural inside a Wine Store
+11. Mural inside a Wine Store